FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 If you want to set up the environment on a Windows machine, look here: https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding-(Windows)

 ## Getting Help
-If you get stuck during the install process the most suitable place to seek help is the `#lichess` IRC channel on `irc.freenode.org`.
-The main developer of Lichess (Ornicar) can be found there as well as several people who have successfully installed the stack.
+If you get stuck during the install process the most suitable place to seek help is the `#devs` channel on Discord (https://discord.gg/hy5jqSs).
+The main developer of Lichess (thibault) can be found there as well as several people who have successfully installed the stack.

 ## Manual setup